isomerpages/pris-test/_visit-matters/Other Visit Matters/Collection of Inmate’s Property.md

 **Collection of Inmate Property**<br>
 With the signed LOA, the applicant can then arrange with ST Logistics for a suitable timing to pick up the inmate's belongings at their warehouse in Clementi.

-[For Registered Visitor] You may submit the request during your visit at PLCC.

-[For Non-Registered Visitor] Please contact Visit Booking Hotline at 1800-PRISONS (1800-774-7667) to make an appointment for this purpose.